Mayborn Museum in Texas features Backyard Ecology Hall

-The Waco Tribune-Herald reports the hall, a $1.2 million revamping of the museum’s first-floor children’s space, consists of four large exhibit rooms and a spacious common area for live demonstrations — and families needing a place to sit and rest.
+The hall, a $1.2 million revamping of the museum’s first-floor children’s space, consists of four large exhibit rooms and a spacious common area for live demonstrations — and families needing a place to sit and rest.

 The rooms blend interactive activities, live reptiles, insects and specimens from some of the Mayborn’s collections to shape lessons with connections to local ecosystems.
 The exhibits, created specifically for the Mayborn, aim at students from fourth- to eighth-grade levels, but contain material for younger children, older students and adults, assistant exhibits director Rebecca Nall said.